mdilly06/Stock-Bot/README.md

 # Nixeus_Discord_Bot
-Nixeus charts and provides fundamental analysis for publicly traded companies
+Nixeus provides stock charts for publicly traded companies

 To have Nixeus chart a company for you, use the following format: